What are R&D Tax Credits?

 R&D tax credits explained?

 We hope you’ve got a clearer idea of what R&D tax credits are now you’ve read this far.
-We speak to companies every single day who don’t believe the R&D tax credits schemes apply to them but in reality R&D for tax purposes covers a much broader range of activities than you might think.
-And the scheme’s rules and guidelines are designed to be applicable to all industries.
+We speak to companies every single day.
+Many of them don’t believe the R&D tax credits schemes apply to them.
+In reality, R&D for tax purposes covers a much broader range of activities than you might think.
+The scheme’s rules and guidelines are designed to be applicable to all industries.